 OKR’s Key Results are the quantitative translations of the Objectives into SMART goals or actions that need to be completed.

-OKR can be seen as a simpler version of OGSM.
-OKR’s Objectives, Key Results and Initiatives correspond with OGSM’s Goal Headers, Goals and Actions respectively.
-Because OGSM supports the entire strategic thinking process by adding Strategies and (especially leading) KPIs, some organizations prefer this expanded framework to work on dynamic and wide-ranging strategic challenges.
+OKR can be seen as a minimalist version of OGSM.
+OKR’s Objectives and Key Results correspond with OGSM’s Goal Headers, Goals and Measures respectively.
+Because OGSM supports the entire strategic thinking process by adding Strategies and (especially leading) KPIs, some organisations prefer this expanded framework to work on dynamic and wide-ranging strategic challenges.

 There are many great books about OKR.
 Some of our recommendations are:

 - John Doerr: Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs